nootkroot/nootkroot.github.io/content/_index.md

 but I'm able to use others when needed.

-I've been programming since mid-2020 and cybersecurity since early-2022.
+I've been programming since mid-2020 and doing cybersecurity and CTFs since early-2022.

 This is my blog where I'll mostly be posting writeups from CTFs that I do, but maybe also other things I find interesting.

-## Education
-I'm currently a sophomore at Interlake High School.

-I'm also studying for my CCNA and am pursuing the CCNP and OSED certifications.

-## Projects
-I'm building my own CTF platform, although very far from being done and still only a concept as of now.

 ## Awards
 - 2nd place Cybersecurity @ State ([TSA 2022](https://tsaweb.org/))